Last Updated on October 22, 2020 by BrowserCam

 If you’re an app developer working on Windows, a good emulator can make all the difference.
 Yes, you can also run your app on Android phone directly, but the android emulator for Windows will give you certain advantages.
-You have plenty of free emulators to download, so knowing which is the best android emulator will save you time.
+There are plenty of free emulators available to download, so knowing which is the best android emulator for PC will save you time.

 An Android Emulator is a software environment that allows you to run Android apps on simulations of Android devices on your computer.
 In other words, it eliminates the need for an actual physical Android device.
 Instead, you can run it on your computer.